Mishkanian/bikesharing/README.md

 ### Additional Suggestions
 In addition to the analysis presented in this Tableau Story, two more visualizations are suggested for future investigation:
 1. The top starting and stopping location by gender.
 This visualization will determine whether there is a gender disparity between the locations were rides begin and end.
-2. Usertype by gender should be investigated.
+2. Usertype percentage by gender should be investigated.
 If there is a difference between gender and usertype (subscriber vs customer), there could be a more targeted advertisement campagin if this new business is established.

 **Author: Michael Mishkanian**
 For all questions and inquiries, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).